ottoman91/ottoman91.github.io/_projects/2019_1_identity.md

 layout: single
 author_profile: true
 share: true
-excerpt: "An illustration that explores the complexity inherent in how an individual understands their own identity."
+excerpt: "An illustration that explores the complexity inherent in how an individual understands themselves."
 header:
   teaser: IdentityTeaserShot.jpg
 sidebar: